jaimegag/cf-redis-example-app/README.md

 It contains a WEB UI to visualize App properties and the service configuration read from the environment.
 The UI also allows you to add new Redis key/value pairs and visualize all existing key/value pairs

-Additionally you can set, get and delete Redis key/value pairs using RESTful endpoints.
+Additionally you can also set, get and delete Redis key/value pairs using RESTful endpoints.

 ### Getting Started